 After finishing his studies, he worked in the lab of Clemens Plaschka at the IMP Institute in Vienna.
 He was responsible to establish and maintain the cell culture in the lab.
 Therefore, he contributed to multiple projects of the team.

 Currently, he is undertaking a Ph.D. in molecular biology in the lab of Giacomo Cavalli in Montpellier, France.
-The main question of his project is to find out how mechanistically Polycomb group proteins contribute to long-range interactions within the genome architecture.
+The main question of his project is to find out how mechanistically transcription and Polycomb proteins contribute to 3D genome organisation and cell differentiation.
 His project is funded as a Marie Curie Fellow in the ChromDesign ITN.